Summer Programs Information

 Refund Policy

-All refund requests must be made in writing to the camps@saintmarys.edu email and will be reviewed and refunds will be issued at the end of each month.
+All refund requests must be made in writing and emailed to camps@saintmarys.edu.
+Refunds will be reviewed and issued at the end of each month.

 Please note that all of our residential programs have a $100 non-refundable service fee and all of our day programs have a $50 non-refundable service fee.